kamali-sina/Multi-Threaded-Prediction/README.md

 # Multi-Threaded-Prediction
-A multi-threaded C program that predicts prices based of the trained regression data
+A multi-threaded C program that predicts prices based on trained regression data.
+This project illustrates the effects of parallelizing programs to achieve maximum efficiency.

 ## Description